hdrapin/macOSSecurityChecker/README.md

 # macOS Security Checker

-A command-line tool for checking various security parameters and configurations on macOS systems.
+A command-line (tool) swift script for checking various security parameters and configurations on macOS systems.

 ## Overview